 Over the years, the Delaware State Highway Department, and later, the Delaware Department of Transportation (DelDOT) made improvements to the original four-lane turnpike.
 Between 1968 and 1972, the turnpike was widened to six lanes, a project that was funded by turnpike tolls.
 Around this time, interchange tolls also financed the reconstruction of EXIT 1 (DE 896), EXIT 3 (DE 273) and EXIT 4 (DE 1 / DE 7 / DE 58).

-This 2000 photo shows the southbound Delaware Turnpike (I-95) approaching the Newark service area.
+This 2000 photo shows the southbound Delaware Turnpike (I-95) approaching the Delaware House service area in Newark.
+This service plaza was rebuilt in 2009 and 2010.
 (Photo by Jim K. Georges.)

 OVERVIEW OF THE TOLL SYSTEM: The Delaware Turnpike opened with a ten-cent toll at the Newark barrier toll plaza, and five-cent tolls were collected at interchanges.
 In 1970, a failed one-month experiment used the honor system: drivers who lacked exact change for the automated toll machines were to mail tolls in preaddressed envelopes that were dispensed at the machines.
 The interchange tolls were removed in 1976, but evidence of the former tolls remains: ramps widen and straighten out in the area of the former tollbooths.
 In 1998, the Delaware Department of Transportation (DelDOT) expanded the Newark barrier toll plaza, adding lanes for the EZ-Pass interregional toll system.

-IMPROVEMENTS TO THE TOLL SECTION: Just north of EXIT 4, DelDOT replaced the four-lane Churchmans Road (DE 58) overpass that accommodates not only an expanded I-95 mainline, but also future C/D roads.
-The $13 million project was completed in December 2006, one year behind schedule.
+• Just north of EXIT 4, DelDOT replaced the four-lane Churchmans Road (DE 58) overpass with a new bridge that accommodates not only an expanded I-95 mainline, but also future acceleration-deceleration lanes for the proposed EXIT 4 interchange expansion.
+The $13 million project was completed in 2006, one year behind schedule.

-• At EXIT 4 (DE 1 Turnpike and DE 7) in Christiana, DelDOT plans a $125 million reconstruction project that will include a new two-lane, high-speed flyover ramp from southbound I-95 to southbound DE 1 / DE 7, as well as a new collector-distributor (C/D) road along northbound DE 1 / DE 7 that will serve northbound I-95 and the nearby Christiana Mall.
-The project is slated for completion in 2011.
+• In 2011, DelDOT began work on a $165 million project to rebuild EXIT 4 (DE 1 Turnpike and DE 7) in Christiana.
+The rebuilt interchange included a new three-lane, high-speed flyover ramp from southbound I-95 to southbound DE 1 / DE 7, as well as a new collector-distributor (C/D) road along northbound DE 1 / DE 7 to serve northbound I-95 and the nearby Christiana Mall.
+The project was completed in 2015.

 LOCAL AND EXPRESS SEPARATION PLANNED?
 Original plans called for a dual-dual configuration, similar to that found on the New Jersey Turnpike (I-95), to be constructed at a later date.
 Although since abandoned, the following vestiges of this plan remain: